Understanding the Ex of Wheel and Axle: A full breakdown

 How the Wheel and Axle System Works

 To fully grasp the ex of wheel and axle, you'll want to understand how it operates.
 The system consists of a wheel, an axle, and a supporting structure.
-So naturally, when the wheel is turned, the axle rotates, allowing the wheel to spin.
+Consider this: when the wheel is turned, the axle rotates, allowing the wheel to spin.
 This rotation is transferred to the supporting parts, enabling movement with less effort.

 Let’s break down the mechanics: